Skip to main content

 ChartField String – reference used to describe the combination of ChartFields with an Account ChartField which creates an accounting transaction.

-DeptID – an 8 alpha numeric character field with the first character representing the Business Unit.
+DeptID – an 8-character alphanumeric field with the first character representing the Business Unit.
 The DeptID represents the lowest budget level in the University organization.
 Attributes that define the organizational structure, budget classifications, and PCS are associated with each DeptID.
 More information on DeptIDs can be found at: https://umsystem.edu/ums/fa/controller/peoplesoft-deptid.

-Fund – a 4 numeric character field used to classify resources according to uses and/or regulations, restrictions or limitations in compliance with financial reporting requirements.
+Fund – a 4-digit numeric field used to classify resources according to uses and/or regulations, restrictions, or limitations in compliance with financial reporting requirements.
 For a listing of Funds, go to Fund under PeopleSoft ChartFields and MoCodes at https://umsystem.edu/ums/fa/controller/peoplesoft.

-MoCode – a 5 character field used to represent a combination of ChartField values that make up an unique ChartField combination which includes Business Unit, Fund, DeptID, Program, Project and Class.
+MoCode – a 5-character field used to represent a combination of ChartField values that make up a unique ChartField combination which includes Business Unit, Fund, DeptID, Program, Project and Class.
 MoCodes are used as a shorthand way to represent a unique combination of ChartFields.
 The use of MoCodes simplifies the data entry of ChartFields in financial transactions when the same set of values is commonly used together.
 It does not include the Account ChartField.
-For more information on MoCodes, visit the MoCode Guide at: https://uminfopoint.umsystem.edu/sites/controller/public/Financial%20Information%20Services/Peoplesoft/MoCode.pdf
+For more information on MoCodes, visit the MoCode Guide at: https://www.umsystem.edu/sites/default/files/media/fa/controller/Financial%20Information%20Services/Peoplesoft/MoCode.pdf

 PeopleSoft General Ledger – an accounting or financial system software used by the University to record and track financial transactions.

-Program –used to designate transactions in more detail as needed for System-wide, campus-wide or interdepartmental purposes.
-Program consists of 5 alphanumeric characters, with the first alphabetic character representing the designated Business Unit and the remaining numeric characters specifying the Program type.
+Program – a 5-character alphanumeric field used to designate transactions in more detail as needed for System-wide, campus-wide or interdepartmental purposes.
+The first alphabetic character represents the designated Business Unit and the remaining numeric characters specify the Program type.
 More information on Program can be found at: https://umsystem.edu/ums/fa/controller/peoplesoft-program.

 Program Classification Structure (PCS) – a set of categories and related definitions used by higher education to report expenditures on a uniform basis by program or purpose.